 Jumbo loans are often helpful for you to purchase high-end properties.
-However, if you don’t have an adequate idea about it and the risks associated with it, you might find yourself in a danger.
+However, if you don’t have an adequate idea about it and the risks associated with it, you might find yourself in danger.
 So, before deciding to take a jumbo loan or jumbo a, know more about it.

-That’s why we’ve created an article containing several basic information about the jumbo loan and related things.
+That’s why we’ve created an article containing some basic information about the jumbo loan and related things.
 This will give you a good understanding of jumbo loans, why it is provided, and how it works.
 Also, after reading this, you’ll know whether you should go for it or not.

 What is a Jumbo Loan in Texas?

-A jumbo loan is a conventional mortgage loan which is not government-ensured, exceeds the conforming loan limit, and is provided for purchasing high-end properties.
+A jumbo loan is a conventional mortgage loan that is not government-ensured, exceeds the conforming loan limit, and is provided for purchasing high-end properties.
 This is typically provided for purchasing properties like luxury houses.
 So, it has a relation to the median price of houses in the specific area.

 As it is not backed by Fannie Mae or Freddie Mac because of exceeding the limit, the risk in offering a jumbo loan is very high.
 So, the interest rate on this loan is also huge.
 This has made it tough and risky to claim.

 In Texas, $647,200 is the conforming loan limit for all the counties.
 So, any loan amount larger than this conforming amount is counted as a jumbo loan in Texas.

 Requirements of Jumbo Loan?

 The jumbo loan comes with some strict requirements that you must fulfill to get the loan.
 This list of requirements is long because it is not backed by government agencies.
 Below are the basic conditions for this type of loan.